edespino/cloudberry-site/docs/sql-stmts/import-foreign-schema.md

 **`local_schema`**

-The schema in which Cloudberry Database will create the imported foreign tables.
+The schema in which Apache Cloudberry will create the imported foreign tables.

 **`OPTIONS ( option 'value' [, ... ] )`**